ambercouch/ac-wordpress-composer/wp-content/plugins/remove-dashboard-access-for-non-admins/readme.txt

 The function returns an associative array with `$pagenow` as the key and a nested array of key => value pairs where the key is the `$_GET` parameter and the value is the allowed value.

-Example: If you want to allow a URL of `tools.php?page=EXAMPLE`, there are three parts to know:
+Example: If you want to allow a URL of `admin.php?page=EXAMPLE`, there are three parts to know:

 - The `$pagenow` global value (`tools.php` in this case)
 - The `$_GET` key (`page` in this case)